 |Race/Ethnicity||Number of Grads|

-Environmental Control Tech appeals to people across the globe.
-About 5.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Environmental Control Tech.
+About 3.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia